kiriakosvaggel/pokemon-lite/README.md

 # Pokemon-Light with-javascript Example Project

 This example project serves as a practical guide to building a Pokemon battle simulator using JavaScript.
-It demonstrates the creation of a custom app for Pokemon gameplay, emphasizing the use of classes for an organized and modular structure.
+It demonstrates the creation of a custom app for Pokemon game-play, emphasizing the use of classes for an organized and modular structure.

 ## How to install